panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 const value = nullOrUndefinedValue ?? defaultValue;
 ```

-Nullish coalescing operator is convenient to access an object property, while having a default value when this property is `undefined` or `null`:
+Nullish coalescing operator is convenient to access an object property while having a default value when this property is `undefined` or `null`:

 ```javascript
 const styles = {